Why Your Lead Routing Process May Be Broken and How to Fix It

 - The black hole – Lead disappears into a place where no one is looking

-- Poor customer experience – Incorrectly routed leads can cause multiple salespeople to call on the same account (or nobody to follow up), creating a poor experience for the customers, not to mention disputes within the sale team.
+- Poor customer experience – Incorrectly routed leads can cause multiple salespeople to call on the same account (or nobody to follow up), creating a poor experience for the customers, not to mention disputes within the sales team.

 Root Causes of Low Lead Routing Success

 Without an effective lead routing process in place, you can trace lead routing issues to these root causes: